EricaJoy/notsosecret/README.md

 pip install requirements.txt

-(There is more, but I'll fill that in later.
-Date time.)
+(There is more, but I'll fill that in later.)

 notsosecret.py is meant to run as a scheduled task of some sort.